benmvp/slides/2019/nationjs/react-eco.md

 - 6/ See how far you can go with Hooks + Context
   * Only reach for **Redux** as a last resort
 - 7/ Try out **Next.js** if you need server-side rendering
-- 8/ Go ahead and use **Apollo** when you're requesting lots of data

 =====
 <!-- .slide: data-background="url(../../img/webdev/matt-jones-42954-unsplash.jpg) no-repeat center" data-background-size="cover"  -->